The 2019 Rice Football senior class went out with a bang, winning their final home game at Rice Stadium over preseason C-USA favorite North Texas.

 If they can do it, the journey to three wins would have been a wild one — swinging from a certainty to a pipe dream — as the team rattled off a myriad of disparate results.
 A win their season finale against UTEP would give the Owls tangible improvement in the win column.
 There have been numerous encouraging moments, but wins and losses will forever be the way athletic success is measured.

 Three wins, all coming in the final three games of the season, would be massive for this program, especially considering where things sat just a few weeks ago.
 Because of Saturday’s Senior Day win over North Texas, the Owls are just one win away.
-It looks like a lot can happen in one month after all.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+It looks like a lot can happen in one month after all.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.